Booking Q3 2026 · 2 retainer slots open · Direct or via SI Paris ·Seoul

 Most candidates approaching the Salesforce Data Cloud consultant certification guide their preparation around feature memorization.
 That approach fails at the exam and, more importantly, fails in production.
 The certification tests architectural judgment, not documentation recall.

-This is worth taking seriously.
-Data Cloud is the connective tissue for every Agentforce deployment, every real-time segmentation use case, and every Customer 360 initiative in the Salesforce ecosystem.
+Data Cloud is the connective tissue for every Agentforce deployment, every real-time segmentation use case, and every Customer 360 initiative in a Salesforce org.
 Getting the architecture wrong costs organizations months of remediation work.

 What the Exam Actually Tests